jesseduffield/jesseduffield.github.io/_posts/2024-1-3-Encapsulation-Is-Not-Free.md

+---
+layout: post
-# Encapsulation Is Not Free
+title: "Encapsulation Is Not Free"
+---

 So, you've made an open source project that is successful enough to require internationalisation.
 Where once upon a time you could just write an error message inline, now you need to support that error message in multiple languages: